Loader gif

 Won’t my business be considered a hobby if I don’t show a profit in two out of five years?

-Some businesses never make a profit, but are still never considered a hobby.
+Some businesses never make a profit but are still never considered a hobby.
 That’s because the profit rule-of-thumb is only one thing the IRS looks at to decide if a business is a hobby.

-If your business is operating at a loss, you can still show that it is a business, and not a hobby, by operating it in a business-like manner.
+If your business is operating at a loss, you can still show that it is a business, not a hobby, by operating it in a business-like manner.
 This means keeping good records and intending to make a profit.
+And if you own a business that is unlikely to be a hobby, such as a retail store or a construction company, you should have no problem convincing the IRS that you are operating a serious business.

 Is there a minimum amount of money I have to make in an activity before I report it?

-You must report all income, including barter income and income received in cash, regardless of the amount.
+There is no minimum amount of self-employment income you must earn before you have to report it.
+You must always report all income, including barter income and income received in cash, regardless of the amount.

-You do not have to pay self-employment tax unless you have $400 or more in total self-employment income.
+This misconception may come from the rules for self-employment tax, which state that you do not have to pay self-employment tax unless you earn $400 or more in total self-employment income.

 How is self-employment tax calculated when I have more than one business?